phillebaba/eks-fargate-workshop/3_pod_resources/README.md

     cpu: "300m"
 ```

 Apply the manifests with resource request and repeat the steps like before.
-We will also tell the application to consume memory as well.
 ```shell
 kubectl apply -k resource-consumer/with_request kubectl wait --for=condition=available deployment/resource-consumer